awslabs/generative-ai-cdk-constructs/src/cdk-lib/bedrock/README.md

 [Amazon Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service that offers a choice of foundation models (FMs) along with a broad set of capabilities for building generative AI applications.

-CloudFormation does not currently support any Bedrock resource types.
-This construct library includes L2 resources and custom resources to deploy Bedrock features.
+This construct library includes CloudFormation L1 resources to deploy Bedrock features.

 ## Table of contents
 - [API](#api)